 - A Level BBB including Mathematics and/or Physical Sciences (120 UCAS points) or;

 - BTEC National Diploma DDM, including Level 3 Mathematics (128 UCAS points) or;

 - EAL Technical Extended Diploma in Engineering Technologies, D, including Further Engineering Mathematics; Electronic and Computer Principles and other options relevant to Electronics and Computer Engineering or;

-- Access to HE qualifications with 24 Distinctions and 21 Merits, with at least half the course in Mathematics and related subjects (122 UCAS points) or;
+- Access to HE qualifications with distinctions in 24 credits and merits in 21 credits, with at least 3 distinctions in Mathematics and 3 merits in Physical Science subjects (D24 + M21 totalling to 122 UCAS points) or;

 - Equivalent level 3 qualifications worth 120 UCAS points and including Mathematics